Mayurji/Mayurji/README.md

 I'm a Machine Learning Engineer with keen interest in deep learning.
 Exploring how my graduation math works and understanding the power of compute.

    * 👨💻 Currently working and growing my skillset in Machine Learning and Deep Learning.
+   * To technical recuriters, I am looking for Machine Learning or Deep Learning Research Role.
    * 🤝 Open for collaborations regarding technical articles, Machine Learning and Deep Learning projects.
    * **☑** Visit my [website](https://mayurji.github.io/) for more information.
    * I like experimenting with tools, some of the tools I've tried out